 OUR PROGRAMS - 4 WAYS TO MAKE A BIG IMPACT!

-School-Based: (This program has been postponed until Fall of 2021.)
-Throughout the academic year, Bigs in the school-based program meet with their Littles weekly at school for 30 - 45 minutes.
-School-based programs take place in schools across Lafayette Parish.
+School-Based: Throughout the academic year, Bigs in the school-based program meet with their Littles weekly at school for 30 - 45 minutes.
+School-based programs take place in schools across Lafayette Parish and Natchitoches Parish (coming soon!)
 As a school-based match, you and your Little can utilize resources on the school's campus for your activities - you can play on the playground, shoot hoops, visit the library, make arts & crafts, etc. You can even work on homework together or just walk and talk.
 You must have reliable transportation to get to your assigned school each week.
-The minimum commitment is one-year.
+The minimum commitment is one year.
 Over the summer, school-based matched can keep in touch through letter writing and attending a BBBS activity.

-*** Bigs must be at least 18 years old and reside in either Lafayette, St. Martin, St. Landry, Evangeline, Iberia, Acadia or Vermilion Parishes.
+*** Bigs must be at least 18 years old and reside in either Lafayette, St. Martin, St. Landry, Evangeline, Iberia, Acadia, Vermilion, or Natchitoches Parishes.

 Youth served through our mentoring programs are between the ages of 6 and 18 who could use a positive role model to empower them to achieve their full potential.